Narrative-to-Scene Generation: An LLM-Driven Pipeline for 2D Game Environments: Method: Narrative-to-Scene Generation Pipeline

 \section{Method: Narrative-to-Scene Generation Pipeline}

 We propose a structured pipeline that transforms narrative text into visually grounded, tile-based game scenes.
 As illustrated in Figure~\ref{fig:processing_pipeline}, the pipeline integrates large language model (LLM)–based story generation with a sequence of symbolic and visual reasoning modules.
 The process begins with narrative prompting and temporal abstraction, where the story is segmented into key time frames and represented as predicate-style triples.
 These structured descriptions serve as input for semantic reasoning and symbolic grounding.
+Although the LLM provides the narrative input, this step serves only to ensure reproducible open-vocabulary test cases; the pipeline itself is model-agnostic and can process any authored story with minimal preprocessing.